 To be effective, a picket needs to discourage people from going into work.
 There are various forms this can take.
 Certainly large numbers of pickets are almost always desirable.
 To limit the right to picket is to try to make pickets ineffective and undermine strikes – which is the entire point of these rules.

-The ban on flying pickets means that strikers cannot target other workplaces and institutions with a link to their employer and cannot go and explain their case to other workers and ask for support.
+The ban on flying pickets means that strikers cannot target other workplaces and institutions, even those with a link to their employer, and so cannot go and explain their case to other workers and ask for support.
 Again, it is about making strikes ineffective.
 We should oppose that.

 3. The “closed shop” violates people’s right to decide